Evaluating the structure-coefficient theorem of evolutionary game theory

-We note that this structure coefficient theorem includes the symmetric version as a special case, and it can be extended to games with $n>2$ strategies.
-For general matrix games with two strategies, as considered above, or for additive matrix games with $n\geqslant 3$ strategies, the complexity of evaluating the structure coefficient theorem is bounded by solving a linear system of size $O\left(N^{2}\right)$.
+Our results can be extended to games with $n>2$ strategies.
+For general matrix games with two strategies, as considered above, or for additive matrix games with $n\geqslant 3$ strategies, the complexity of evaluating the structure-coefficient theorem is bounded by solving a linear system of size $O\left(N^{2}\right)$.
 For non-additive matrix games with $n\geqslant 3$ strategies, this linear system is of size $O\left(N^{3}\right)$.
-We give a complete description of these extensions to $n$ strategies in \supp.
+We give a complete description of these extensions to $n$ strategies in {\supp}.